-Welcoming French and Malaysian experts, it aims at creating a space of dialogue, and a bridge between the two countries and their cultures.
-This is particularly timely in this new Malaysia where people are willing to express their views.
+Welcoming French and Malaysian experts, it aims at creating a space of dialogue and a bridge between the two countries and their cultures.

 Organised by the Embassy of France in Malaysia and Alliance Française de Kuala Lumpur.

 Prof. Dr. Jean-Pierre Poulain - Professor Jean-Pierre Poulain is a

 sociologist and anthropologist at University of Toulouse, (France).
 His research focus on the changes of eating patterns and their links

 with health in the frame of CERTOP UMR-CNRS 5044.
 He currently holds the Chair of Food Studies, jointly created by the University of

 Toulouse and Taylor’s University; Kuala Lumpur, (Malaysia) and co-directs the International Associated Laboratory (LIA-CNRS) “Food,

 Cultures and Health”.
 For the French National Food Council (CNA), he was co-author, with Professors Ambroise Martin (nutritionist) and

 Claude Ricour (pediatrician), of the report entitled "110 measures to fight against childhood obesity".
 For the French Ministry